ariellellouch/SAFODDAS/README.md

 Channel spacing - 1 m
 Sampling frequency - 250 Hz (dt = 4 ms)

-Cross-correlated waveforms available as .mseed file
+Cross-correlated waveforms available in the zip file.
+This include an .mseed file as well as python .npy arrays.
+The filename indicates the depth of the central receiver used for estimation.
+These traces are a stack of 7 different one-day correlations.

 Maps, shot locations and receiver locations are provided for the conventional geophone survey.
 Only the first 2 shots are used (SP1 and SP2).
 Data are float32 binary, of size [2001,80]
 2001 time samples [fast axis]